 In season two, we learn more about how some of the ghosts met their end.
 The Captain's World War II death and the killing during a duel of Romantic poet Thomas Thorne are shared in this season.

 I was always left wanting more.
-Ghosts has been well received critically, and it has been picked up for an American version as well by CBS, which no doubt Jim will take great pleasure in slyly watching behind my back in retaliation.
+Ghosts has been well received critically, and it has been picked up for an American version as well by CBS for an American version.